 A sales push for Morningside Heights began in 1923, and it was the first Wedgwood-area development to be advertised in the newspaper.
 In that era some stores opened nearby, including Morningside Market at 9118 35th Ave NE.
 In the 1920s and 1930s a business district developed at the intersection of 35th Ave NE and NE 95th Street, as that seemed to be the center of the neighborhood.

 Morningside Substation (electrical) was put in at 8605 35th Ave NE and even though the equipment was removed years ago, the site was referred to by that name through the year 2013.
-A leased building on the site was demolished on November 26, 2013 to clear the property for transfer of ownership.
+A leased building on the site was demolished on November 26, 2013 to clear the property for transfer of ownership from Seattle City Light to the Seattle Parks Dept.

 Owned by Seattle City Light up until December 16, 2013, ownership of the Morningside Substation property was then transferred to the Seattle Parks Department for future development as a neighborhood pocket park.
 At present the site is “land banked” to wait for possible development in the year 2019.